 Sure, it’s not the big leagues.
 For families, though, minor league baseball is much cheaper and often more fun.
 You and the kids can get closer to the action at these more intimate parks and the home teams tend to emphasize entertaining the fans more than just making a buck.

 Somerset Patriots — Pinstripers of the future are showcased in Bridgewater Township, N.J., a bit over an hour from Manhattan by car or 75 to 90 minutes by train.
-After hosting an independent team for more than 20 years, the Patriots in 2012 became the Yankees’ Double A affiliate.
-This beautiful retro style park, opened in 1999, features lawn seating for the squirmier set.
+After hosting an independent team for more than 20 years, the Patriots in 2012 became the Yankees’ Double-A affiliate.
+This beautiful retro-style park opened in 1999, featuring lawn seating for the squirmier set.
 There’s also a kids’ fun zone, frequent post-game fireworks shows and Sunday kids “run the bases” events.
-You can even order food from any seat using a mobile app then pick it up at the concession to minimize missing game action.
+You can even order food from any seat using a mobile app and then pick it up at the concession to minimize missing game action.
 If you plan on hitting multiple games, consider having your child join the Sluggers Kids Club.
-For $25, they get tickets to 6 Sunday home games, a T-shirt and access to some cool kid events, including a pre-game on-field parade.
+For $25, they get tickets to Sunday home games, goodies and access to some cool kid events.

 Independent, collegiate league baseball for the family